 Welcome to the CEASD web site!

-CEASD is proud of the history of schools for the deaf in the United States, which spans more than 200 years.
-The first school for the deaf, American School for the Deaf, was established in 1817.
-Its creation was the culmination of the efforts of a parent of a deaf child and two educators, one who was hearing, and one who was deaf.
-The founding of the school is an excellent example of the strides that can be made when professionals and families come together for the benefit of the child.
+As the only and oldest organization focused on supporting and cultivating school leadership in Deaf education, CEASD welcomes you to learn more about our work, our member schools, and how we support them.
+For over 200 years, there have been schools for the deaf in the United States of America, including the first permanent school, American School for the Deaf, established in 1817.
+Its establishment was the culmination of the efforts of a parent of a deaf child and two educators, one who was hearing, and one who was deaf, which is an excellent example of the strides that can be made when professionals and families come together for the benefit of the child.

 Thank you for stopping by our site.